 A mildly poisonous, but not deadly plant.
 Pets might try to eat it because the purple leaves are that good-looking, but they'll probably regurgitate it.
 In rare cases, people or animals can have skin irritation.

 They like moist soil but the most important thing here is not to water directly into the center of the plant, which can cause rot.
-As for frequency, just remember to water when the soil is mostly dry or if the top few inches look parched.
+As for frequency, just remember to water when the soil is about 50% dry.

 In the summer be sure to give the plant a lot of indirect light to grow those great deep purple leaves.
 Direct light can burn your Tradescantia, so beware.
 In low light conditions, the plant can still survive, although it will lose its vivid purple hues.

 Give it a half-strength liquid fertilizer on a monthly basis.